sudomateo/terraform-training/topics/language/resources/README.md

 The resource block expects two labels; the resource type (`aws_instance`) and the resource name (`example`).

-Together, the resource type and resource name serve as unique identifier for a resource.
+Together, the resource type and resource name serve as a unique identifier for a resource.

 ## Resource Types